From core to envelope: revealing the deep dynamics of stars with two convective zones: Mode detectability

-where the indices $(i,j)$ identify each surface element and $a_{i} = \sin \theta_{i}$ is the corresponding relative surface. {In what follows,} we reconstruct $v_{\rm obs}$ considering angular degrees $\ell$ from {0 to 100, that is up to the largest angular degree we stored for the time series}. {Nevertheless, the additional tests we performed showed that the reconstruction did not significantly differ considering a truncation at significantly lower $\ell$, e.g. $\ell = 10$.}
+where the indices $(i,j)$ identify each surface element and $a_{i} = \sin \theta_{i}$ is the corresponding relative surface. {In what follows,} we reconstruct $v_{\rm obs}$ considering angular degrees $\ell$ from {0 to 100, which is up to the largest angular degree we stored for the time series}. {Nevertheless, the additional tests we performed showed that the reconstruction did not significantly differ considering a truncation at a significantly lower $\ell$, such as $\ell = 10$.}

-{In our simulations, the convective noise contribution at high frequency results mostly from a power-leakage of the low-frequency signal associated with convection.
-This means that, by applying a high-pass filter on our reconstructed time series, we will be able to increase the signal-to-noise ratio of the periodic signatures at higher frequency, which correspond, in our case, to the $g$-mode signal.}
+{In our simulations, the convective noise contribution at a high frequency mostly results from a power leakage of the low-frequency signal associated with convection.
+This means that, by applying a high-pass filter on our reconstructed time series, we are able to increase the signal-to-noise ratio of the periodic signatures at a higher frequency, which corresponds, in our case, to the $g$-mode signal.}